CoffeeVampir3/Graphify/Readme.md

 Will create a new category called "Dialogue Nodes" which your "My Second Node" will now belong to.

 Now you know how to make nodes and ports!
 Next, how do you make the graph do something?

-Extend your root node by overriding it's OnEvaluate function:
+Lets extend your root node by overriding it's OnEvaluate function:
 ```cs
     [RegisterTo(typeof(TestGraphController))]
     public class RootTester : RuntimeNode, RootNode